20 diversity and inclusion interview questions

 4. How do you measure the success of your diversity and inclusion efforts?

-Measuring DEIB initiatives isn’t just about cold hard metrics.
-There are also softer markers – are those evident in their answers, too?
+Measuring DEIB initiatives goes beyond cold hard metrics.
+There are also softer markers — are those evident in their answers, too?

 Questions to ask prospective employers

-A lot of bright-eyed professionals join a company only to be unpleasantly surprised when they see that the outward promises their company has made don’t hold out in reality.
+A lot of bright-eyed professionals join a company only to be unpleasantly surprised when they see that the outward promises their employer made don't hold up in reality.

 Their once-exciting job opportunity becomes a sour work experience when they discover their boss is unwilling to acknowledge unconscious biases or address hurtful microaggressions.